Adzz/Photo_Copy/user_stories.md

 As a hipster,
+So that I can be lazy,
+I want to be able to login in using Facebook.

+As a hipster,
 So that I can show others my top knot,
 I want to be able to post my hipstergrams online.

+As a hipster,
+So that I can explain my art,
+I want to be able to upload hipstergrams with a description.

 As a hipster,
 So that I can interact with others,